Reinhardtlotter/individualrein/createtask.md

 print("Your start score is: "+str(round(startscore,2)))
 ```
 <p>3c iii: The procedure is used to calculate how much is being added to the start score based on the different skill values input by the user.
 3c iv: The string uses skill count as a number and iterates i number of times.
 Each time it asks how much is the skill worth. if the input is a it adds 0.1 to startscores.
 If it is b it adds 0.2, c 0.3 and so on to i adding 0.9.
 If it is not a letter a-i it gives a message saying please input a letter value a-i. </p>

+<p>3d i: The procedure is called in the for i in range(requir) so it has a total to add to for the amoutn of requirments filled.
+A second call is when it is called to be printed and displayed for the user </p>

 <p> The create Task must have an algorithm, procedure, list, and user input.
 There will also be a video with no sound of the code and answers to written questions.</p>
 <p>For my create task I will create a program to calculate scores for gymnastics and compare them to olympians</p>